Theatre Arts Classes Fall 2025

 with Coleen Scott Trivett

-This class is for students working on the 1-2 fall productions in person.
-Mandatory orientation meeting for new and returning students will be held Wednesday 8/23 from 5:30-6:30pm in Room 161.
+This class is for students working on the 1-2 spring productions in person.
+Mandatory orientation meeting for new and returning students will be held Wednesday, January 22 at 5:00pm in Room 161 (the main theatre).
 Attendance required.
 This section requires evening and weekend hours and each class meeting (rehearsals and performances) will be in person, live in Burbank Auditorium.
 More details will be provided in the syllabus distributed by the instructor.

 • THAR 25.5